 No. 1 in the West – Las Vegas, Nevada

-The spring allergy season begins with pollens released by trees and then grasses follow later in spring into summer.
 There are apps you can use to watch your area’s pollen counts.
-On days that the pollens are high for the trees or grasses you are allergic to, you can take these actions to lessen the amount of pollens you are exposed to:
+On days that pollen is high for ragweed and other weed pollen you are allergic to, you can take these actions to reduce your pollen exposure:

 How to reduce your exposure to mold spores outside:

-If you have a mold allergy, you may experience symptoms year round.
-When mold counts are high, there are some steps you can take to reduce your exposure to outdoor molds:
+If you have a mold allergy, you may experience symptoms as leaves fall and collect on the ground.
+But mold can also cause issues year-round.
+When mold counts are high, there are steps you can take to reduce your exposure to outdoor mold:

 There are also options available to prevent or treat allergy symptoms:

-Talk with your doctor or care provider months before the allergy season begins so you can discuss which treatment is right for you.
-Now is a good time to book your appointment for the end of the year (in mid-winter) before next spring begins.
+Talk with your doctor or health care provider months before the fall allergy season begins so you can discuss which treatment is right for you.

-Our Spring Allergy Capitals report is an independent research project of AAFA.
+Our Fall Allergy Capitals report is an independent research project of AAFA.